Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Long time stability

 \section{Long time stability}

-We will actually be interested in iterating the above result to deal with the more general situation of near-solutions with \emph{finite} but \emph{arbitrarily large} space-time norms.
-More precisely, we are interested in proving the following alternative lemma. \begin{lemma}[Long-time stability] Let I be a fixed compact interval containing zero.
+We will now focus on iterating the aforementioned result to address the more general scenario of near-solutions with \emph{finite} yet \emph{arbitrarily large} space-time norms.
+Specifically, our objective is to prove the following alternative lemma. \begin{lemma}[Long-time stability] Let $I=[-T,T]$ be a fixed compact interval containing zero.
 Let $u_{\#}$ be an approximate solution to~\eqref{eq:NLS-anyalpha} on $I\times \R$ in the sense of Definition~\ref{def:appr}.
 Assume that

 for some constant $A>0.$ Let $u_0\in H^1(\R)$ such that

 for some $\widetilde{A}>0.$ Assume